(Superseded by 2021-02-I-WV-R13)

 - Information developed from computerized tools (e.g., ASTM's CHETAH, NOAA's The Chemical Reactivity Worksheet).

 - Chemical reactivity test data produced by employers or obtained from other sources (e.g., differential scanning calorimetry, thermogravimetric analysis, accelerating rate calorimetry).

 - Relevant incident reports from the plant, the corporation, industry, and government.

 - Augment the process hazard analysis (PHA) element to explicitly require an evaluation of reactive hazards.
 In revising this element, evaluate the need to consider relevant factors, such as:

 - Rate and quantity of heat or gas generated.

 - Maximum operating temperature to avoid decomposition.

-- Thermal stability of reactants, reaction mixtures, byproducts, waste streams, and
+- Thermal stability of reactants, reaction mixtures, byproducts, waste streams, and products.

 - Effect of variables such as charging rates, catalyst addition, and possible contaminants.

 - Understanding the consequences of runaway reactions or toxic gas evolution.